 The School is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; injuries to employees; and natural disasters.
 The School carries commercial insurance for these risks of loss.

 Subsequent Events

-We have evaluated subsequent events through October 18, 2019, the date the financial statements were available to be issued.
+The School has evaluated subsequent events through October 20, 2020, the date the financial statements were available to be issued.

 Note 2: Cash and Investments

 Deposits